 How often should you replace soffits?

-There’s no set timetable for how long a roof can last before you should replace your soffit.
-Most soffit materials are guaranteed to last a certain amount of years, but weather and other factors can shorten or lengthen their lifetime.ย
+There’s no set timetable for how long a roof can last, and that factor shouldn’t play a role in soffit replacement.
+Most soffit materials are guaranteed to last a certain amount of years, but weather and other factors can shorten or lengthen their lifetime.

 How much does it cost to replace soffits?